umeshkumhar/backupdr-client/docs/ApplianceUpdateAPI.md

 # **DiscoverUpdates**
 > DiscoverUpdates(ctx, )
 Discover new updates for the managed appliances.
+It requires backupdr.managementServers.manageSystem IAM permission

 ### Required Parameters
 This endpoint does not need any parameter.